karanpargal/servify-sigmanerds/README.md

   - The introduction of the support chat provided a streamlined approach to handle disputes or dissatisfaction, promoting a user-centric and responsive system for dispute resolution within the service.

 ## ⏭️ What's Next
+- **Enable direct off-ramping of cryptocurrency**: Enabling direct off-ramping of cryptocurrency can be simplified through the integration of the Saber SDK by Mudrex.
+This SDK streamlines the process, allowing for a seamless conversion of crypto assets into traditional fiat currencies.
+With Mudrex's Saber SDK, users can efficiently and directly withdraw their crypto holdings, providing a user-friendly and convenient off-ramping solution.
+The SDK's features facilitate a straightforward experience, ensuring that users can easily convert and access the value of their cryptocurrencies in traditional financial systems.
+This integration enhances accessibility and usability, contributing to a more versatile and user-centric crypto off-ramping experience.

+- **Enable easier on-boarding with the help of OKTO Wallet**: Okto Wallet or any similar wallet service can enhance the onboarding experience for users, making it efficient, secure, and user-friendly.

 ## 🤝 Contributions
 Meet the creators of Servify: